deeps21/pack_it_up/README.md

 #### Stage 3:

 - [x] 1.
-Code `orientation.py`.
+Code in the "orientation.py" file.
 - [x] 2.
-Design an algorithm which will test all the possible arrangements of the object in the packing packet and then return the one which is occupies minimum surface area and is also durable.
+Create an algorithm that will test all the possible arrangements of the product in the packing and then return the one which is takes minimum surface area and is also sustainable.
 - [x] 3.
-Generate the best possible arrangement of product inside the packing, determine shape and surface area of the packing.
+Create the best arrangement of the product inside the packing, determine shape, size and surface area of the packing.
 - [x] 4.
-Making front End for the results page.
+Designing the front End for the results page.
 - [x] 5.
-Making javascript for the processing page.
+Using javascript for the processing page.

 #### Stage 4:

 - [x] 1.
-Code `packing.py`
+Code in the "packing.py" file.
 - [x] 2.
-Now link the cost and properties of each material in `codebase.py` and the defined the best possible orientation with a logic in which we find out the most optimum packaging of the object.
+Then link the cost and properties of every material in "codebase.py" and then suggesting the best possible orientation with a logic in which we will find out the best optimum packaging for the product.
 - [x] 3.
-In that file we will link the codebase.py , orientation.py.
-From these files we find out the areas of all possible orientations and the best materials used for the objects.
+Then link the codebase.py , orientation.py.
+From these files we'll find out the least area of all possible orientations and the best materials used for the product.
-- [x] 5.
-Linking the firebase and the python file.
+- [x] 5. connecting the firebase and the python file.
 - [x] 6.
-Importing the files `codebase.py` and `orientation.py` in `packing.py`.
+Then importing the files "codebase.py" and "orientation.py" in "packing.py".
 - [x] 7.
-Sending data in the form of list from packing.py to the firebase and then from to the website.
+Then Send the data in the form of list from "packing.py" to the firebase and then from to the website.